-Invisible in a Bright Light by Sally Gardner is a spell-binding novel opens with a nightmare-like sequence, in a cave under the sea.
+Invisible in a Bright Light by Sally Gardner is a spell-binding novel that opens with a nightmare-like sequence, in a cave under the sea.
 This sets the scene perfectly for the confusion and mystery to follow.

 Celeste lives in the dome of the atmospheric Opera House and earns her keep running errands and helping backstage.
 At least, she is sure she is Celeste, but everyone seems to think she is someone else and calls her Maria.
 They seem to think she can dance beautifully when she knows she can’t.
 Who are these people, who seem familiar and yet so changed?
 Who is the girl who appears to be haunting her?
 Like Alice in Wonderland, Celeste has tumbled into a parallel world and must wrestle with these puzzles and more.

 She slowly realises that she and her twin sister, for whom everyone has mistaken her, are in the midst of a deadly game, called the Reckoning.
 Whether they win or lose will not only decide the fate of themselves and their family, but all the passengers of the great ship The Empress lost at sea with all hands.

 But no one can win the Reckoning…. can they?